Security best practices

 Specify token expiration time

 A token is a string of encrypted information that contains the user's name, the token expiration time, and other proprietary information.
 When a token is issued to the member, they can access the portal until the token expires.
-When it expires, the member must provide their user name and password again.
+When it expires, the member must provide their username and password again.

 Each time you generate a new token while using ArcGIS Enterprise, you should specify an expiration time.
 If you don't, a default expiration value will be used.